yufeizhao/yufeizhao.github.io/gtac/index.md

 - Not a simply a laundry list;
 - Not a textbook or a research journal (don't just copy theorems and proofs onto there).

 We will do this assignment in several stages, mimicking a double-blind review process.

 Everyone should contribute individually (not working in groups).

 For this assignment, use "private" post on Piazza (your name hidden to other students but visible to me) in the folder "wiki."

-### Stage I - proposal (due TBD)
+### Stage I - proposal (due Sat Nov 13)

 - Post on Piazza, with post title _\[Wiki\] (Title of your Wikipedia page)_,  your proposed page to add/edit on Wikipedia.
 - If there is an existing page, add a link to both the most current page as well as a link to the current frozen version from its ["View history"](https://en.wikipedia.org/wiki/Help:Page_history).